 From the colonial era to the Civil War, Philadelphia was a center of organized resistance to slavery.
 The city was also home to the largest and wealthiest African American population in the country.
 Philadelphia’s Black elite included Henry Minton (1811-1883), a caterer and abolitionist whose guests included John Brown, Frederick Douglass, and William Still, the Father of the Underground Railroad.
 But this history is largely absent from the properties listed on the Philadelphia Register of Historic Places.

 Last year the Philadelphia Historical Commission ignored the unanimous recommendation of its Committee on Historic Designation and rejected the nomination of the Henry Minton House for listing on the local register because its façade has been altered.
-Midwood Investment & Development plans to demolish one of the few extant buildings in Philadelphia associated with the Underground Railroad.
+Midwood Investment & Development plans to demolish one of the few extant buildings associated with the Underground Railroad in Philadelphia.

 Midwood CEO John Usdan signaled his biased view of history in 2017.
 In an interview with The Philadelphia Inquirer Usdan said: